This blog may contain affiliate links. Read our disclosure policy for more info.

 1. Walk the Golden Skybridge

-Why not start off with Golen’s newest attraction?
-The Golden Skybridge is Canada’s highest suspension bridge and it only just open in the summer of 2021!
-At 130 meters (426 feet) above the canyon, you’ll experience such a thrill walking over it and taking in all the amazing views of the Columbia Valley.
+Let’s start off with Golden’s newest attraction!
+The Golden Skybridge is Canada’s highest suspension bridge which only recently opened during the summer of 2021.
+At 130 meters (426 feet) above the canyon, walking over it is an experience like no other, as you take in all the amazing views of the Columbia Valley.

-On our most recent visit to Golden Dan and I were fortunate enough to walk the Golden Skybridge for ourselves.
-The views from up there were incredible!
-We even saw a waterfall.
+On our most recent visit to Golden, Dan and I were fortunate enough to walk the Golden Skybridge for ourselves.
+The views from up there were just incredible.
+We were even able to see a 200-foot (61-meter) waterfall!

-You’ll find the Golden Skybridge located just a two-minute drive outside of Golden, right off of the Trans-Canada Highway on your way towards Revelstoke.
-It is only during the warmer months, typically May to October.
+You’ll find parking for the Golden Skybridge just a two-minute drive outside of Golden, right off of the Trans-Canada Highway on your way toward Revelstoke.
+It is only open during the warmer months, typically from May to October.

 2. Hit the slopes at Kicking Horse Resort

-Kicking Horse is an all-level resort with 128-named trails of different lengths and difficulties.
-There is over 100 km of groomed runs for you to explore.
+With over 100 km (60 miles) of groomed runs, Kicking Horse is an all-level resort with 128-named trails of different lengths and difficulties, so it’s always a great option whether you’re a complete beginner or ultra pro.
 If you’re an expert, you’ll enjoy the steep vertical drop on the mountains, actually the 4th largest in North America!
-It should come as no surprise that skiing here is one of the most popular things to do in Golden.

-Expect to pay around $124 CAD during the week and $134 CAD on the weekend for a single-day lift ticket.
+Expect to pay around $125 CAD during the week and $139 CAD on the weekend for a single-day lift ticket.
+You can check out the wide variety of ski passes available here.

 3. Ride the Kicking Horse Gondola

-If you’re not one for downhill sports, you can still see the epic views of the Rocky Mountains!
-The Kicking Horse Gondola is a scenic gondola that takes you up 7,700 feet to the mountain’s summit.
-The panoramic views at the top of the Rocky Mountains, Columbia River Wetlands, and the town of Golden will take your breath away.
+If you’re not one for downhill sports, you can still see the epic views of the Rocky Mountains from the ski hill.
+The Kicking Horse Gondola makes for a very scenic ride that takes you up 2350 meters (7,700 feet) to the mountain’s summit.
+The panoramic views at the top of the Rocky Mountains, Columbia River Wetlands, and the town of Golden are sure to take your breath away!

-At the top, you can visit the Eagle’s Eye restaurant for a bite to eat (more on that below) and enjoy the mountain views.
+At the top, we visited the Eagle’s Eye restaurant for a bite to eat (more on that below) and took a moment to sit back and enjoy the mountain vistas.
 Believe me, the views are unbelievable – some of the best we’ve seen in Canada, to be honest.

-One thing to note is that this gondola is located at Kicking Horse Mountain Resort and it’s actually the same gondola that skiers and snowboarders use.
-So, if you’re planning to hit the slopes there is no need to ride the scenic gondola too – you’ll be riding the exact same gondola twice!
+One thing to note is that this gondola is located at Kicking Horse Mountain Resort, meaning it’s actually the same gondola that skiers and snowboarders use.
+So, if you’re planning to hit the slopes, you’ll be riding the scenic gondola anyway.
+The scenic ride is only for people who aren’t already skiing and still want to take in those views.

 4. Enjoy dinner with a view

-Eagle’s Eye Restaurant is simply the best place to enjoy the mountain views with something to eat!
-It’s considered the “crown jewel” of resort dining and is a must-do while visiting Kicking Horse Resort.
+Eagle’s Eye Restaurant is simply the best place to enjoy those mountain views with a delicious bite to eat!
+It’s considered the “crown jewel” of resort dining and is a must-do while visiting Golden.

-Located at the top of the scenic gondola (mentioned above) the views from this restaurant are unrivaled.
-It is actually Canada’s highest restaurant (in elevation) at 7,710 ft above sea level – how cool is that?!
+Located at the top of the scenic gondola (mentioned above), the views from this restaurant are unrivaled.
+It is actually Canada’s highest restaurant (in elevation) at 7,710 ft/2,350 m above sea level – how cool is that?!

-They are open year-round, however, the hours vary depending on the season and when they are booked for special events and weddings.
-Be sure to check the website and make a reservation before you go (reservations are highly recommended or you will likely get turned away.)
+They are open year-round; however, the hours vary depending on the season and when they are booked for special events and weddings.
+Be sure to check the website and make a reservation before you go (reservations are highly recommended, as they often get booked up.)

-They have a wide selection of local Canadian cuisine and an extensive wine and cocktail list, so you can have a few drinks and get the most of the experience!
+Their menu includes a wide selection of local Canadian cuisine as well as a wide choice of wine and cocktails, so you can have a few drinks and get the most out of the experience!

 Hot tip: If you are able to make a dinner reservation, the cost of the gondola ride to get to the restaurant is included.
 If you go for lunch, the gondola ticket price is discounted to about $20 CAD per person.